Thundermaker300/RoundReports/README.md

 # Round Reports
  An SCP:SL Exiled plugin which generates reports at the end of each round, and shares them in your Discord server.

 This plugin uses [paste.ee](https://paste.ee/) for hosting reports.
 This service is provided entirely for free.
 Reports automatically expire after 30 days; however, they can be saved with a simple tool like the [Wayback Machine](https://web.archive.org/).

+Note: Statistics from users with Do Not Track (DNT) enabled will still be shown, but all personal information relating to them (Username, SteamId, etc) will be hidden.

  ## Commands
  ### pausereport